moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker build - < Dockerfile

-This will read a Dockerfile from *stdin* without context.
+This will read a Dockerfile from STDIN without context.
 Due to the lack of a context, no contents of any local directory will be sent to the `docker` daemon.
 Since there is no context, a Dockerfile `ADD` only works if it refers to a remote URL.

+    $ sudo docker build - < context.tar.gz

+This will build an image for a compressed context read from STDIN.
+Supported formats are: bzip2, gzip and xz.

     $ sudo docker build github.com/creack/docker-firefox